Students and Young Professionals Community (SYPC) Mentorship Program

 Student & Young Professionals logo

-This program aims to connect and facilitate fruitful relationships between mentors and mentees through regular check-ins, surveys, and feedback mechanisms in order to ensure both participants are thriving and learning from each other.
+This program aims to connect and facilitate fruitful relationships between mentors and mentees through regular check-ins, surveys, and feedback mechanisms to ensure both participants are thriving and learning from each other.

 • Participants must be WEF members.